 Costa Rican Gallo Pinto Recipe

-The most important ingredient is Salsa Lizano which you can purchase on Amazon if you don’t have any.
+The most important ingredient is Salsa Lizano which you can purchase on Amazon if your store doesn’t sell any.
 It’s the key ingredient to making Costa Rican gallo pinto so I don’t recommend substituting it with other sauces.

 You will need long grain rice and cooked beans, sticky rice like Asian rice doesn’t work as well, long loose grain is better.
 I always make beans myself in a slow cooker and here is my Costa Rican slow cook black bean recipe.
-I recommend making them because you will need some of the flavorful broth in the recipe but you can use canned beans as well if you’re short on time.
+I love making my own beans but you can use canned beans as well if you’re short on time.

 4 cups of cooked long grain rice